 Wearables and Intelligent Assistants Some consumer technologies will cross over into the professional realm, and the impact will undeniably be felt in procurement circles.
 Consider the ease with which you order goods from your smart speaker-"Hey, Assistant, order me paper towels!"-and the delivery arrives on your doorstep a few hours later.
 Apply that same convenience as developers create intelligent assistant apps for corporate procurement needs.
 Soon, a remote employee will say, "Hey, Assistant, order me a new keyboard for work!".
 The new hardware from the corporate catalog will arrive, with corporate billing handled on the backend.
 We predict that wearable devices such as smart watches and smart jewelry, too, have more features available to procurement.
-Most purchasing processes and status updates will be handled, on demand, with a few words or taps to your wrist.

-Machine-Learning Contracting Process We expect that ML has the potential to replace the often-cumbersome process of cleansing and exchanging vast pools of data, virtually eliminating human error.
+Many purchasing processes and status updates will be handled, on demand, with a few words or taps to your wrist.
+C Machine-Learning Contracting Process We expect that ML has the potential to replace the often-cumbersome process of cleansing and exchanging vast pools of data, virtually eliminating human error.
 The power of ML resides in the speed that it can access information, analyze trends, and forecast future states.
 By 2030, standard terms and conditions will be controlled and updated by ML based on algorithms learned from best practices and prior contract negotiations.
 3D Prototype Printing We anticipate that 3D printing will become an industrial staple in the next decade.
 Proposal submissions will be three-dimensional and fully rendered, rather than being printed on a physical or digital page.
 Furthermore, these prototypes will have to go through an accelerated review and approval cycle so buyers can provide feedback with quicker turnarounds between prototyping and implementation.

 Automated Negotiation Systems

 We believe that, by decade's end, negotiation will be automated using real-time data to predict the best tactics.
 Predictive analytics, fed by data collected from previous decisions, will be leveraged to take human emotion (and error) out of negotiation.
 Advanced automated negotiation systems will analyze negotiation inputs, incorporate real-time data, pull from past experiences, and then recommend strategies for any given scenario.

 What Now?

 IT executives must quickly begin investing in the technologies and systems that will educate their staff for the new standards sure to be widespread within ten years.
 Test and evaluate the innovative technologies so procurement experts may become familiar with them and how they will fit into an organization.
 Create an internal culture that encourages testing and adopting innovation.
 Today's technology implementation that is well-thought out, deliberate, and sensible can lead to a streamlined procurement process by 2030.

+In the next section of our whitepaper, we will delve into effectives strategies and best practices for adopting cognitive computing to optimize current procurement processes.

 BOLD PROCUREMENT PREDICTION #3:

 Cognitive Computing

 Cognitive computing is a catchall term for a group of systems comprising of artificial intelligence, expert systems, machine learning, robotic processing automation (RPA), and neural networks.
 The goal is to develop programs that mimic the way a human brain absorbs and processes information.
 In practice, a cognitive computing system is:

-Adaptive-Learns and evolves
+- Adaptive-Learns and evolves

-Interactive-Communicates across systems
+- Interactive-Communicates across systems

-Iterative-Solves ambiguous problems
+- Iterative-Solves ambiguous problems

-Stateful-Invokes suitable information for the application at the time
+- Stateful-Invokes suitable information for the application at the time

-Contextual-Identifies and extracts contextual elements
+- Contextual-Identifies and extracts contextual elements